 I like to refer to August as the limbo month of the garden center world.
-Everyone is in the midst of summer and have seen their flowers grow into the beautiful full plants we knew they’d become.
-At this point not very many people want to buy more flowers because that of course means more to water in the hottest month of the year.
-The mums are not quite ready to go but you can definitely start seeing the plant take shape.
-Basically everything kind of sits in limbo and we get the pleasure of watching one season end, and the other just taking place in front of our eyes.
+Everyone is in the midst of summer and flowers have grown into beautiful full plants.
+At this point everything kind of sits in limbo and we get the pleasure of watching one season end and another begin taking place in front of our eyes.